Azodicarbonamide in Bread: ADA Uses, Bans, and Label Names

 There is a good chance you have eaten azodicarbonamide this week.
 It was probably in your sandwich bread, your hamburger bun, or the wraps you grabbed at the grocery store.
-The ingredient is listed on the label — but most people skim past it, assuming that if the FDA allows it, it must be safe.
+The ingredient is listed on the label, but most people skim past it, assuming that if the FDA allows it, it must be safe.

 What Azodicarbonamide Actually Does

-ADA is not an ingredient in the traditional sense — it does not add flavor, nutrition, or color to your bread.
+ADA is not an ingredient in the traditional sense.
+It does not add flavor, nutrition, or color to your bread.
 It is a processing agent, used to make industrial bread production faster and more consistent.

 When ADA is added to flour, it does two things.
 First, it acts as a bleaching agent, oxidizing pigments in the flour to produce a whiter, more uniform crumb.
 Second, it strengthens the gluten network in dough, making it more elastic and allowing it to trap gas bubbles more efficiently during fermentation.
 The result is bread that rises more predictably, has better volume, and holds its shape well on industrial production lines.